MichealO1/ReduxCheckpoint/README.md

 Source code for React redux todo app

-## Running the finished code
+## Running the todo app

-Clone the repo and run the following:
+The todoapp code is located in its own folder.
+To get it:

-- cd final
+- cd todoapp
 - npm install
 - npm start

 **NOTE:** The API must be running in order for the todoapp to work together with the API.
 Seee "Running the API" below

-## Running the todo app

-The starter code is located in its own folder.
-To get it:

-- cd starter
-- npm install
-- npm start

 ## Running the API